By Florian Rossignol, 9 November 2021

 Pierre-Vincent is very concerned about oxidation, and one of the practices that he does to protect against oxidation is pressing his grapes very hard.
 This style of pressing the grapes usually takes about three hours.
 From this pressing you also get dry extract from the grapes which gives more texture to the wine.

 Other practices Pierre-Vincent does to help protect his wine against oxidation include keeping a very cold cellar and purchasing corks from Sardinia that he has found are three times the density of the corks found in Spain and Portugal.
 He explained these corks provide much greater protection from allowing oxygen into the wine.
 He also coats each cap in wax to help provide an added layer of protection.
 For ageing his whites Pierre uses specially designed 456-litre barrels because he feels that keeps freshness in the wines and limits the oak influence.
-He uses about 40% new oak on his village level and premiers crus whites with 60% new oak for his Corton-Charlemagne.
 Pierre uses minimal sulphur in the winemaking process.

 This young man brings the techniques he learned from his father and his own vision to his wines.
-We are thrilled to be working with him now in Hong Kong and able to bring you his second vintage – his 2018s.
+We are thrilled to be working with him now in Hong Kong.